Robin-Hoodie/gatsby-plugin-babel-plugin-typescript-to-proptypes/README.md

 ## How to install

-To get started, install this plugin and `babel-plugin-typescript-to-proptypes` by running
+To get started, install this plugin and `babel-plugin-typescript-to-proptypes`:

 When using NPM: